ameng000/alx-pre_course/0x01-git/README.md

-this is my first Alx pre course uptodate files
+this is my first Alx pre course README files